arciisine/nodesh/README.md

 ### Export

-Support for exporting data from a sequence
+Support for exporting data from a sequence.
+For all methods that convert the data to a stream (e.g. $write, $writeFinal, $stdout)
+`Buffer` data implies raw binary data and will be outputted without being processed.
+Otherwise treat data as line oriented output and will have newlines appended to each sequence element..

 #### $stream

 Converts a sequence into a node stream.
 This readable stream should be considered standard, and usable in any place a stream is expected.
-The mode determines if the stream is string or `Buffer` oriented.
+If the mode is specified, it determines if the stream is string or `Buffer` oriented.
+If the mode is not specified, then `Buffer` data implies raw binary data with no processing.
+Otherwise treat data as line oriented output (with newlines appended).

 ```typescript
 $stream<T>(this: AsyncIterable<T>, mode?: IOType): Readable;